 QUICK TIP:

 It's at this stage when your posts can start going out of alignment, as often when driving them into the ground they tilt one way or another.
-Use a spirit level to check that they are in straight, and if they have gone out of alignment, try and hit them back into place, or remove them and start again.
-You can also use an adhesive clamp at the centre to pull them back if they are only slightly off, but this can compromise the hole you dug to position them in and may make the wobbly and harder to work with.
+Use a spirit level to check that they are in straight, and if they have gone out of alignment, try to hit them back into place, or remove them and start again.
+You can also use an adhesive clamp at the centre to pull them back if they are only slightly off, but this can compromise the hole you dug to position them in and may make them wobbly and harder to work with.

 SAFETY FIRST:

 Always wear gloves when working with wood or doing any form of construction.
-You need to protect your hands from splinters and from any other debris that could cause injury.
-Gloves are a must in every toolkit, and if you are using an electric saw, you should wear goggles to protect your eyes too.
+You need to protect your hands from splinters and any other debris that could cause injury.
+Gloves are a must in every toolkit, and if you are using an electric saw, you should wear goggles to protect your eyes, too.

 Pouring the Concrete